-51. It has also been held in para 256 of the said judgment which is reproduced as under:-
+51.It has also been held in para 256 of the said judgment which is reproduced as under:-

-"Section 4(2)(l)(C) enables the promoter to revise the date of completion of project and hand over possession.
+"Section 4(2)(1)(C) enables the promoter to revise the date of completion of project and hand over possession.
 The provisions of RERA, however, do not rewrite the clause of completion or handing over possession in agreement for sale.
-Section 4(2)(l)(C) enables the promoter to give fresh time line independent of the time period stipulated in the agreements for sale entered into between him and the allottees so that he is not visited with penal consequences laid down under RERA.
-In other words, by giving opportunity to the promoter to prescribe fresh time line under Section 4(2)(l)(C) he is not absolved of the liability under the agreement for sale."
+Section 4(2)(1)(C) enables the promoter to give fresh time line independent of the time period stipulated in the agreements for sale entered into between him and the allottees so that he is not visited with penal consequences laid down under RERA.
+In other words, by giving opportunity to the promoter to prescribe fresh time line under Section 4(2)(1)(C) he is not absolved of the liability under the agreement for sale."
 52.In paragraph No.257 of the judgment it was held that interest is not a penalty as the payment of interest is compensatory in nature in the light of the delay suffered by the allottee who has paid for his apartment but, has not received possession of it.
 It is further held that it is not a penalty or punishment at all.
 The object of Section 18 is to recompense an allottee for depriving him of the use of the funds paid by him.
-In paragraph 259 of the judgment, the Hon'ble Bombay High Court has held as under:- promoter.
+In paragraph 259 of the judgment, the Hon'ble Bombay High Court has held as under:-

+"259.
+A perusal of Section 18 indicates that payment of interest including compensation or interest, as the case may be, is payable on account of default committed by the promoter.
 Although this Section does not consider a situation where the promoter is unable to complete or handover possession for no fault of his own, it would be open to him to claim frustration in such a case and return the money to the allotee with interest thereby stopping the interest that is to be paid till handing over possession.
 The provisions of RERA ensure that the allotees' money is not misused or unreasonably retained by the promoter."
+53. The Hon'ble Bombay High Court has also held in paragraph No.261 of its judgment that "in my opinion Section 18 is compensatory in nature and not penal and the paragraph 262 (g) seeks our attention, which is as under:-